 CBU-104.
-USAF is retrofitting a portion of its inventory of Gators with the Wind-Corrected Munitions Dis-penser (WCMD) tail kit, which improves the munitions delivery accuracy when released from medium to high altitude.
+USAF has retrofitted a portion of its inventory of Gators with the Wind-Corrected Munitions Dispenser (WCMD) tail kit, which improves the munitions delivery accuracy when released from medium to high altitude.

-CBU-97/105/115 Sensor Fuzed Weapon

-Brief: The CBU-97 SFW is an anti-armor cluster munition used by fighters and bombers for multiple kills per pass against moving and stationary land combat . vehicles.
+CBU-97/105/115 Sensor Fuzed Weapon Brief: The CBU-97 SFW is an anti-armor munition used by fighters and bombers for multiple kills per pass against moving and stationary land combat vehicles.

-Function: Wide-area cluster munition.
+Function: Wide-area munition.